blachlylab/mucor3/README.md

 ## Introduction
 Mucor3 an iteration on the original [Mucor](https://github.com/blachlylab/mucor).
+Mucor3 encompasses a range of processes involved with not only creation of VCF variant reports but also line-delimited JSON manipulation.
 Mucor3 translates [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) files into tabular data and aggregates it into useful pivoted tables.
 VCFs are converted to line-delimited [json](http://jsonlines.org/) objects.
 This allows for great flexibility in filtering the VCF data before pivoting the data.
 After combining all variant jsonl into one file Mucor3 can convert it to a tabular format and generate pivoted tables that show by default each variant pivoted by sample while display the allele frequency of that variant for a particular sample. [depthgauge](https://github.com/blachlylab/depthGauge) serves to create a pivoted spreadsheet that shows the read depth at all positions in the pivoted allele frequency table.
+Mucor3 is broken into several steps that can be performed by a variety of programs to suit your needs.
+Generally the steps involve annotation, atomization, filtering, manipulation, and report generation.

+## Quick Guide

-## Installation
+### Installation
 ```
 git clone --recurse-submodules https://github.com/blachlylab/mucor3.git
 cd vcf_atomizer